-Download this helpful, printable calendar to help you organize your Religious Education course for the month of October.
+Download this helpful, printable calendar to help you organize your Religious Education course for the month of November.
 Simply download, print, and customize to your unique needs.

 To further help with lesson planning, busy catechists can rely on the Catechist Quick Prep—a two-page resource that provides background, an overview, and a step-by-step planning guide for each lesson of We Believe and Creemos.

-Check back at the end of October to download your November calendar!
+Check back at the end of November to download your December calendar!

 Engage the musical, interpersonal, and bodily-kinesthetic learners in your early childhood or primary classrooms with a song and dance activity to celebrate the saints.
 Distribute the printable activity sheet and invite little ones to look at each picture as you read the accompanying verse.
 Demonstrate the steps and have the children practice.
 Then pray by dancing together.
 Encourage the children to take the activity sheets home to show their families the special dance they have learned!